Michael Birck: Sports endeavors

 Birck came to the public's attention in 1999 when the Chicago Bears football team appeared to be up for sale.
 A radio show host on WSCR made the suggestion that Birck should buy the team.
 Birck told the Chicago Sun-Times: "It was kind of amusing.
 Some guy on The Score said, 'How about that Mike Birck guy?
 He ought to be able to buy the Bears.'"
 Birck decided not to buy the team.

 Birck was pitcher at Purdue University.
 He funded the Birck Boilermaker Golf Complex, named after him by Purdue University, and donated $5 million to the renovation of the University’s Mackey Arena in 2008.
 Birck has also made contributions to Purdue University, Benedictine University, Loyola University, and Hinsdale Hospital, among others.

 Academic endeavors

 Birck is past chairman of the Purdue Alumni Foundation Board and is a trustee of Purdue University.
-He has been a director at the Purdue Research Foundation and serves on the Dean’s Advisory Council of the Krannert School of Management.
+He was a director at the Purdue Research Foundation and was on the Dean’s Advisory Council of the Krannert School of Management.
 He is a member of the Board of Trustees of Benedictine University and of the Illinois Mathematics and Science Academy Fund Board.